vasan12sp/skills-communicate-using-markdown/index.md

-Previewed Heading types using # and added image
+Previewed Heading types using # and added image and added code markdowns